Sony Xperia 5 IV

 The Sony Xperia 5 IV is an Android smartphone manufactured by Sony.
 Part of Sony's Xperia series, the phone was announced on September 1, 2022.

 Design

 The Xperia 5 IV is built similarly to the Xperia 1 IV, using anodized aluminum for the frame and Corning Gorilla Glass Victus for the screen and back panel, as well as IP65 and IP68 certifications for water resistance.
 The build has a pair of symmetrical bezels on the top and the bottom, where the front-facing dual stereo speakers are placed.
 The right side contains a fingerprint reader embedded into the power button, a volume rocker and a shutter button.
 The earpiece, front-facing camera, notification LED and various sensors are housed in the top bezel.
 The bottom edge has the primary microphone, USB-C port, and SIM/microSDXC card slot; the rear cameras are arranged in a vertical strip.
 The phone is available in three colors: Black, Green and White.
+Xperia 5 IV marks the last both Xperia 5 series and all Xperia to feature notification LED, as the successor, Sony Xperia 5 V, has removed the feature.